Dunbeath air crash: Sole survivor

 Flight Sergeant Jack's niece has claimed that Jack told his brother that the Duke had been at the controls of the plane (the Duke had held a pilot's licence since 1929); that Jack had dragged him from the pilot's seat after the crash; and that there was an additional person on board the plane whose identity has never been revealed.

 Interment site

 Four of the 228 Squadron crew's remains were interred at Pennyfuir Cemetery in Oban.
-The Duke of Kent, the first member of a British Royal Family to die on active military service since the death of James IV of Scotland at the Battle of Flodden in 1513, was buried in the Royal Burial Ground, Frogmore.
+The Duke of Kent was the first member of a British royal family to die on active military service since the death of Prince Maurice of Battenberg who was killed in action on 27 October 1914 leading his infantry company into battle.
+The Duke of Kent was buried in the Royal Burial Ground, Frogmore.